Folktales of North and European Variants in the United States

 Amy Cohn’s extensively researched collection of American folklore and folk songs offers children a stirring journey into an America that consists of many cultures, many stories, and many songs.

 Other notable collections include, Laurence Yep’s The Rainbow People and Tongues of Jade, tales Chinese immigrants told not only to remind themselves of home but to show how a wise person could survive in a strange new land.

 Eighteen stories from Americans of European descent are collected in Neil Philip’s Stockings of Buttermilk.

 Nancy Van Laan’s With a Whoop and a Holler includes stories from the deep South and readers will find familiar characters such as Jack and Brer Rabbit as well as superstitions and riddles.

-African Americans are represented in such fine collections as Virgina Hamilton’s The People Could Fly and Her Stories.
+African Americans are represented in such fine collections as Virginia Hamilton’s The People Could Fly and Her Stories.

-Increasingly, readers will find that many other well-written collections and beautifully illustrated tales represent the many colorful threads that make up America’s rich tapestry of story.
+Increasingly, readers will find that many other well-written collections and beautifully illustrated tales represent the many colourful threads that makeup America’s rich tapestry of story.